djnavarro/rbook/README.md

 Scripts to generate the images are included, as are the data sets from which they are drawn.
 In principle, this repository and the lsr package itself should include everything needed to reproduce the book from scratch.

 The book is released under a creative commons [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) licence.
 This means that this book can be reused, remixed, retained, revised and redistributed (including commercially) as long as appropriate credit is given to the authors.
 If you remix, or modify the original version of this open textbook, you must redistribute all versions of this open textbook under the same license - CC BY-SA.

+I (Emily Kothe) am working on porting this this from LaTeX to bookdown.
+The current WIP deployment is visible here: [https://bookdown.org/ekothe/navarro2/](https://bookdown.org/ekothe/navarro2/)